Institutional Refund Policies.

 Students who withdraw from all audited course selections for any reason during the first two weeks of the semester are entitled to a prorated refund.
 Prorated charges are based upon the date of actual withdrawal according to the following schedule for the fall and spring semesters.

 Dropping a course must be communicated to the CEA Office in writing (post mail or email – the date it is received is the date the drop is effective).
-Dropping one course when you are enrolled in 2 or more courses = Drop.
-Dropping a course when you are enrolled in only 1 course (or dropping all courses) = Withdrawal.
+A student will remain active as along as they are enrolled in at least one course.
+Dropping all courses in which you are enrolled is considered a withdrawal.

 |Before Semester Begins||100%|